Who is Duck on The Masked Singer?

-The Masked Singer has taken the nation by storm as viewers ponder who’s behind every unimaginable costume.

-One of the crucial endearing characters acting on stage is Duck, who has thrown just a few curveballs in relation to her actual identification.
+Probably the most endearing characters acting on stage is Duck, who has thrown just a few curveballs in the case of her actual id.

 - Who’s The Masked Singer?
 Spoilers, theories and clues revealed

-Followers couldn’t fairly put their finger on the identification of the yellow water-dweller, however there have been quite a lot of theories already.
-Fortunately, HEARALPUBLICIST has you lined…
+Followers couldn’t fairly put their finger on the id of the yellow water-dweller, however there have been quite a lot of theories already.
+Fortunately, HEARALPUBLICIST has you coated…

 Duck – Songs, Clues and Guesses